starskyreverie/audsio/README.md

 ## Building

-Pushes to GitHub automatically deploy the frontend to Vercel and the backend to Heroku.
+Pushes to GitHub automatically deploy the frontend to Vercel and the backend to Render.

 ### `audsio/client`